nbaksalyar/safe_bindgen/README.md

 ### Enums

-rusty-cheddar will convert public enums which are marked `#[repr(C)]`.
-If the enum is generic or contains tuple or struct variants then `cheddar` will fail. rusty-cheddar should correctly handle explicit discriminants.
+moz-cheddar will convert public enums which are marked `#[repr(C)]`.
+If the enum is generic or contains tuple or struct variants then `cheddar` will fail. moz-cheddar should correctly handle explicit discriminants.

 Rust: